chrometoasters/ct-patterns/mobile-nav/outwardbound/README.md

 Demo: <http://chrometoasters.github.io/ct-patterns/mobile-nav/outwardbound/index.html>

+__Please note: this pattern is optimised for internal Chrometoaster use.
+YMMV.__

 ## By default, when media queries are supported but JavaScript is not available:

 1. The 'real' primary nav at the top of the page is hidden off-canvas, except for a toggle control which is displayed.
 Clicking the toggle control jumps the user down to the primary nav clone in the footer.